Company: Workiva Inc., Ames. IA USA

-In 2016, we expanded the efforts of our Diversity and Inclusion Committee to support additional employee-driven affinity groups which support the recruitment and retention of diverse employees.
-Our Affinity Groups have taken an active role in maintaining a work atmosphere in which people of diverse backgrounds, beliefs and interests may grow personally and professionally.
-Our affinity groups include Women in Tech, Parenting, Veterans, Ethnic Diversity in Tech, and LGBTQ+.
+Our Affinity Groups have taken an active role in maintaining a work atmosphere in which people of diverse; backgrounds, beliefs and interests may grow personally and professionally.
+Our affinity groups include Women in Tech, Parenting, Veterans, Ethnic Diversity in Tech, Women in Sales and LGBTQ+.

 Workiva focuses on going above and beyond through new programs and initiatives to engage and benefit our employees.
-From personal development and financial security to opportunities for service and fun - We believe this is why we have a 90% employee retention rate, and an employee satisfaction level of 96% according to “Great Place to Work.”
+From personal development and financial security to opportunities for service and fun.
+We believe this is why we have a 90% employee retention rate, and an employee satisfaction level of 95% according to the third-party survey conducted by “Great Place to Work.”
 We aren’t just looking to ensure that the people of Workiva have the right tools and resources to achieve their daily tasks.
 We are creating an environment that supports them and their families in their careers and broader lives.

 Employer of the Year Summary

-Expanded VTO per employee request.
+Expanded paid Volunteer Time-Off per employee requests.
 Encouraged employee participation in numerous local charities.
-Donated over $100K to nonprofits through charitable giving and corporate sponsored United Way events.
+Donated over $100,000 to nonprofits through charitable giving and corporate sponsored United Way events.

 Investing in STEM